jeertmans/jeertmans.github.io/_projects/selsearch.md

 title: SelSearch
 github: jeertmans/selsearch
 date: 2022-02-21
+description: Grab text selected in any application and open a web browser to search for.
 ---

-Grab text selected in any application and open a web browser to search for.

 <!--more-->